Donkey Kong Country: Rereleases

 Different versions of Donkey Kong Country: the SNES original (top left), the Game Boy Color version (top right), and the Game Boy Advance version (bottom).

 In 2000, Rare developed a port of Donkey Kong Country for Nintendo's Game Boy Color (GBC) handheld console.
 It was released in North America on 4 November 2000, in Europe on 17 November, and in Japan on 21 January 2001.
 The port was developed alongside the GBC version of Perfect Dark and many assets, including graphics and audio, were re-used from the Donkey Kong Land games.
 Aside from graphical and sound-related downgrades due to the GBC's weaker 8-bit hardware, the port is mostly identical to the original release.
 One level was redesigned and another was added.
 It also adds bonus modes, including two minigames that supplement the main quest and support multiplayer via the Game Link Cable, as well as Game Boy Printer support.
 The GBC version was a runner-up for GameSpots annual Best Game Boy Color Game and Best Platform Game awards, and during the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated it for the "Console Family" award.
 It sold 2.19 million copies worldwide.

 Despite its acquisition by Microsoft, Rare continued to produce games for Nintendo's Game Boy Advance (GBA) since Microsoft did not have a competing handheld.
 It ported Donkey Kong Country as part of Nintendo's line of SNES rereleases for the GBA.
 The GBA version was released in Australia on 4 June 2003, Europe on 6 June, in North America on 9 June, and in Japan on 12 December.
 It adds a new animated introductory cutscene, redesigned user interfaces and world maps, the ability to save progress anywhere, minigames, and a time trial mode.
 It features downgraded graphics and sound, the former due to the GBA's lack of a backlit screen.
 The GBA version sold 1.82 million copies, including 960,000 in the US by August 2006.
 Between January 2000 and August 2006, it was the 19th highest-selling game for a Nintendo handheld console in the US.

 The SNES version of Donkey Kong Country has been digitally rereleased for later Nintendo consoles via Nintendo's Virtual Console service.
 It was released for the Wii Virtual Console in Japan and Europe in December 2006, and in North America in February 2007.
-In September 2012, the game was delisted from the Virtual Console for unknown reasons, though Kotakus Jason Schreier suggested it may have been related to licensing problems with Rare.
+In September 2012, it was delisted from the Virtual Console for unknown reasons, though Kotakus Jason Schreier suggested it may have been related to licensing problems with Rare.
 Donkey Kong Country returned to the Wii U's Virtual Console in February 2015 and was added to the New Nintendo 3DS' Virtual Console in March 2016.
 It was included in the Super NES Classic Edition, a dedicated console released by Nintendo in September 2017, and was released on the Nintendo Switch via the Nintendo Classics service in July 2020.